Slack files EU antitrust complaint against Microsoft for bundling Teams with Office

 Competition

-There has been a slow but steady build up to today’s news, with Slack CEO Stewart Butterfield often calling out Microsoft over the way it bundles Teams with Microsoft, and also how Microsoft defines its daily active users (DAUs) to highlight the product’s growth compared to Slack.
+There has been a slow but steady build-up to today’s news, with Slack CEO Stewart Butterfield often calling out Microsoft over the way it bundles Teams with Microsoft, as well as the way Microsoft defines its daily active users (DAUs) to highlight the product’s growth compared to Slack.

-According to Microsoft, “active usage” is any action that takes place inside the Microsoft Teams app, including starting a chat, sharing a file, and making a video call — indeed, Microsoft Teams contains functionality such as Skype-like VoIP calling, meaning that businesses may not always be using Teams in the same way as they would Slack.
+According to Microsoft, “active usage” is any action that takes place inside the Microsoft Teams app, including starting a chat, sharing a file, and making a video call — Microsoft Teams contains functionality such as Skype-like VoIP calling, meaning businesses may not always be using Teams as they would Slack.
 Butterfield has long argued that Microsoft is used primarily for voice- and video-calling, similar to Zoom, and that “Microsoft benefits from the narrative” that Teams is a direct competitor to Slack.

-What’s perhaps most interesting here is that Butterfield has gone on record recently to say that he doesn’t view Teams as a true competitor for the aforementioned reasons, yet Slack is now filing an anticompetition complaint against Microsoft.
-But what Slack is really accusing Microsoft of here is using its power to kill Slack, which it said threatens Microsoft’s hold on an enterprise that is still largely reliant on email.
+What’s perhaps most interesting is that Butterfield has recently gone on record as saying he doesn’t view Teams as a true competitor, yet Slack is now filing an anticompetition complaint against Microsoft.
+What Slack is really accusing Microsoft of here is using its power to kill Slack, which it said threatens Microsoft’s hold on an enterprise that is still largely reliant on email.

-“We’re confident that we win on the merits of our product, but we can’t ignore illegal behavior that deprives customers of access to the tools and solutions they want,” said Jonathan Prince, Vice President of Communications and Policy at Slack, in a press release.
+“We’re confident that we win on the merits of our product, but we can’t ignore illegal behavior that deprives customers of access to the tools and solutions they want,” said Jonathan Prince, VP of communications and policy at Slack, in a press release.
 “Slack threatens Microsoft’s hold on business email, the cornerstone of Office, which means Slack threatens Microsoft’s lock on enterprise software.”

-It’s worth noting here that Slack has only filed a complaint for now — the next step will be for the EC to decide whether to open a formal investigation.
+Slack has only filed a complaint for now — the next step will be for the EC to decide whether to open a formal investigation.

+VentureBeat has reached out to Microsoft for comment and will update here when we hear back.